dawidm/zssd-iccs-2024/README.md

 ## Reproduced experiments
 Code changes required for reproducing experiments are in folders: `JointCL`, `VTCG`, `WS-BERT`, `BS-RGCN`.

+## LLMs experiments
+All prompts used in our experiments with LLMs are in `llm-prompts.md` file.

 ## Datasets files
 Datasets should be put in `data` directory with following filenames:
 * Sem2016T6: `se_train.csv`, `se_test.csv`